Daniel Jones Player Prop Bets for NFL Week 7 | New York vs. Carolina 10/24/2021

 Season Stats

-- He also has 201 rushing yards on 33 carries (plus two rushing touchdowns), averaging 33.5 yards per game on the ground.
+- He also adds 201 rushing yards (33.5 ypg) on 33 carries while scoring two touchdowns on the ground.

-- The Giants, who rank 26th in the NFL in points scored, have dropped back to pass 62.9% of the time while running the ball 37.1% of the time.
+- The Giants have called a pass in 62.9% of their plays from scrimmage this year while running the ball 37.1% of the time.
+This offensive attack ranks 26th in the NFL in points scored.

-- Jones has thrown 22 passes in the red zone this season, 40.7% of his team's red zone plays.
+- Jones has attempted 22 of his 208 passes in the red zone, accounting for 40.7% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Jones' matchup with the Panthers.